 What happens when a DBMS version becomes deprecated?

 One month after the database version becomes deprecated, Managed Service for PostgreSQL automatically sends email notifications to the owners of DB clusters created with this version.

 New hosts can no longer be created using deprecated DBMS versions.
-Seven days within such notification for minor versions and one month for major versions, the database clusters are automatically upgraded to the next supported version.
-Deprecated major versions are upgraded even if you have disabled their automatic updates.
+Database clusters are automatically upgraded to the next supported version: seven days after notification for minor versions and one month for major versions.
+Deprecated major versions are upgraded even if you disabled automatic updates.